itsmichaelwest/itsmichaelwest/README.md

 ### Hi there! 👋

 My name is **Michael** and I'm a self-taught designer/developer (_yes, that's a thing!_).
 Currently I am taking a short break from design to enjoy the summer.
-I was preciously a **Design Intern** at [Microsoft](https://github.com/microsoft), where I worked on a variety of products and design systems.
+I was previously a **Design Intern** at [Microsoft](https://github.com/microsoft), where I worked on a variety of products and design systems.

 🌱 I’m currently learning [React.js](https://reactjs.org/).
 I recently re-wrote my portfolio website in React — it was a super fun experience!
 I'm also learning more advanced 3D modelling and animation techniques.